Boiler efficiency

 13. Proper Boiler Scheduling

-1.Stack Temperature
+1.Stack Temperature for boiler efficiency

 The stack temperature should be as low as possible.
 However, it should not be so low that water vapor in the exhaust condenses on the stack walls.